OGGM/oggm-edu/docs/gallery.rst

 If you want to choose a different glacier, click anywhere in the map to clear your selection, and choose a new marker.

+For an idea of how to use the Glacier Gallery app in your teaching, check out `OGGM-Edu Glaciology Lab 1 - What Makes a Glacier? <https://serc.carleton.edu/teachearth/activities/250452.html>`_.

 Authors
 -------